erickj/js-base/README.md

 # grail
 Yet another Javascript inheritance API.

-grail is a lightweight Javascript classical inheritance model modeled after Closure library's `goog.inherits` and `goog.base`.
+grail is a lightweight Javascript pseudo-classical inheritance model modeled after Closure library's `goog.inherits` and `goog.base`.
 It is designed to be used without the Closure library and free of the non-standard hack of `arguments.callee.caller` that doesn't work in Rhino.

 ## Using grail
 Grail may be used to setup class inheritance, call super class constructors during instantiation, and call overriden methods.